MrMicrowaveOven/AlgorithmsCurriculum/README.md

 * Have 2 friends test your JS game.
 Fix any bugs.
 * Attend the Resumes workshop.
 * Finalize and submit your résumé, cover letter,  JS game, Github, and LinkedIn.
 Turn in your cover letter and resume by Friday 9am.
+* NY - Also submit code_intensive (ActiveRecord Lite, Rails Lite, or Chess)

 [big-o]: ./interview-prep/big_o.md
 [github]: ./self-presentation/github.md